Andrew20371160/Projects/Digital Logic Designer/Updates.md

-8/10/2024 : Posted the first video in the series of creating a 4-bit microprocessor check it out here: https://www.youtube.com/watch?v=gNgUllowSiA&list=PLbDnyrrfgzH4v5_NiBz46QS6W0CPb2-qB
+8/10/2024 : Posted the first video in the series of creating a 4-bit microprocessor ALU check it out here: https://www.youtube.com/watch?v=gNgUllowSiA&list=PLbDnyrrfgzH4v5_NiBz46QS6W0CPb2-qB

 8/9/2024 updates : added edit which allows you to resize input size or edit gate type.